These Slow Cooker Chicken Fajitas are perfect for meal prep! Dump in the ingredients then set it to cook all day for a hands-off dinner.

 Cook the chicken on high for 4 hours or on low for 8 hours.

-Step 4: Add the peppers and onions.
+Step 4: Add the veggies.

 Remove the chicken and add in the onions and peppers.